xyjie37/FedHydroDSW/README.md

 - Create a class for loading the merged dataset in ./dataset/

 ## Requirements
-To achieve the best results, we suggest you use PyTorch == 1.11.0.
+To achieve the best results, we suggest using PyTorch == 1.11.0.
 ## How to run
 You can adjust the parameters in `utils/options.py`, and then run `main_fedhydro.py`.